 For birds-eye views of the foliage, head for Bennington.
 At the Battle Monument, you can scan the landscape from the top, over 300 ft (91m) above the ground.
 And, you don’t have to climb any stairs; just take the elevator!
 Or, drive up the very steep Skyline Drive to the top of Mount Equinox, south of Manchester.
 On a clear day, you can see across New England, into New York State and even into Canada.
 Burlington makes a great base for seeing the foliage: take a Lake Champlain cruise, or go up in a hot-air balloon!

 Fall is very busy in the mountainous regions with the influx of “leaf peepers” from the New England area, around the United States and the world.
-In these extremely popular areas, you’ll want to make lodging reservations at least several weeks ahead, especially during the weekend days.
-Columbus Day weekend (Oct 8-10, 2011) is another time in which advanced booking is advised throughout the region.
+In these extremely popular areas, you’ll want to make lodging reservations at least several weeks ahead, especially on weekends.
+Columbus Day weekend (Oct 12-14, 2013) is another time in which advanced booking is advised throughout the region.